Research Is Homing In On Why Red Seaweed Is Such A Great Prebiotic

 By identifying the key compounds in red seaweed, the team hopes to pave the way for more functional foods and medicines to incorporate the salty ingredient.

-This finding becomes even more exciting when you consider the beneficial climate impacts of seaweed: Easy to farm and quick to grow, seaweed filters pollutants and sequesters carbon from surrounding waters.
+This finding becomes even more exciting when you consider the beneficial climate impacts of seaweed: Easy to farm and quick to grow, seaweed filters pollutants and sequesters carbon3 from surrounding waters.
 It can also help protect coasts from storm surges, making seaweed farming an increasingly appealing industry in waterfront areas around the world.

 How to work it into your diet.